Kiog-Aser/YT-Focus/README.md

 The original version has more features, but I want a more minimalistic and 'focused' approach.

+This branch has an updated script for people who don't want to use thumbnails.
+The script doesn't download any thumnails, which the normal does.

 With YT Focus, through the __main menu__, the user can

   * Browse  videos from __subscriptions__.
 (Not Working Currently)